-- [1] The outcome of these appeals against the conviction of the two appellants on charges of housebreaking with intent to rob and robbery with aggravating circumstances and murder depend upon the admissibility of confessions taken from the appellants by Captain Hodgett.
+- 11 As explained in the judgment of my brother Kruger J the outcome of these appeals against the conviction of the two appellants on charges of housebreaking with intent to rob and robbery with aggravating circumstances and murder depend upon the admissibility of the confessions taken from the appellants by Captain Hodgett.
 There was one further submission addressed to us, albeit somewhat faintly, on behalf of the second appellant in regard to the murder charge but it was, in my view, without substance and I will deal with it briefly at a later stage in this judgment.
-Apart from that point it is plain that the convictions and sentences of the appellants must stand if the confessions are admissible and equally plain that their convictions and sentences must be set aside if the confessions are not admissible. - [2] It is appropriate at the outset to state three principles governing the present enquiry that, although trite, are nevertheless fundamental.
-The first is that the onus rests upon the prosecution to prove beyond reasonable doubt that the confessions were made freely and voluntarily by the appellants whilst in their sound and sober senses and without having been unduly influenced thereto.1 Secondly in considering whether the prosecution has discharged the onus of proof resting upon it the court has regard to all the evidence led before, that is, not only the evidence of the persons concerned in the taking of the confessions, but also the evidence of the circumstances in which the confessions were taken and such evidence as may be advanced by or on behalf of the accused.
+Apart from that point it is plain that the convictions and sentences of the appellants must stand if the confessions are admissible and equally plain that their convictions and sentences must be set aside if the confessions are not admissible. - It is appropriate at the outset to state three principles governing the present enquiry [2] that, although trite, are nevertheless fundamental.
+The first is that the onus rests upon the prosecution to prove beyond reasonable doubt that the confessions were midle freely and voluntarily by the appellants whilst in their sound and sober senses and without having been unduly influenced thereto.
+Secondly in considering whether the prosecution has discharged the onus of proof resting upon it the court has regard to all the evidence led before, that is, not only the evidence of the persons concerned in the taking of the confessions, but also the evidence of the circumstances in which the confessions were taken and such evidence as may be advanced by or on behalf of the accused.
 It will be aware that the absence of other evidence implicating the accused may tempt those investigating the crime to establish a case by procuring a confession and this can lead to the adoption of improper means.
-Thirdly the mere fact that an accused's evidence during the course of a trial within a trial concerning the admissibility of a confession is rejected does not mean that the prosecution has necessarily discharged the onus resting upon it, although its task may be substantially enhanced thereby.
+Third the mere fact that an accused's evidence during the course of a trial within a trial concerning the admissibility of a confession is rejected does not mean that the prosecution has necessarily discharged the onus resting upon it, although its task may be substantially enhanced thereby.
+On all these issues there is no difference of view between my approach and that of Kruger J.